jccriado/matchingtools/doc/creation_model.rst

-When a field has covariant derivatives applied to it, that is represented internally in the attributes of its representative ``Tensor`` object.
+When a field has covariant derivatives applied to it, that is represented internally in the attributes of its representative :class:`Tensor` object.
 For aesthetical reasons and easeness of usage, instead of manually modifying the attributes, it's better to use the function :class:`D` to create covariant derivatives of fields.

-``efttools`` handles lagrangians that are polynomials of the fields.
+*efttools* handles lagrangians that are polynomials of the fields.
 They are thus a sum of terms that are products of tensors.
 They are represented as :class:`OperatorSum` objects, with only one
 attribute: a list of its terms.
 Each term should be an operator, that is,